ttrahan/micro-api/README.md

 # micro-api demo application

-This is the back-end of a simple 2-tier app to demonstrate using Google Container Registry with Shippable.
-To see the full functionality of the app, use the same steps to deploy the front-end of the app which is also on Aye0Aye called [micro-www](https://github.com/aye0aye/micro-www).
+This is the back-end of a simple 2-tier app to demonstrate using Google Container Registry (GCR) and Google Container Engine (GKE) with Shippable.
+To see the full functionality of the app, use the same steps to deploy the front-end of the app which is also on Aye0Aye called [micro-www](https://github.com/aye0aye/micro-www/tree/google-gcr-gke).

 #### Prerequisites for running this sample:
 1. Create a project called 'shippable-gke' within Google Cloud Platform